CarissaMason/customer-segmentation-and-clv/README.md

 # Customer Segmentation & Lifetime Value Prediction

-In this project I applied RFM segmentation and machine learning to predict Customer Lifetime Value (CLV) based on customer sales data from the UCI Online Retail dataset.
+In this project, I applied RFM segmentation and machine learning to predict Customer Lifetime Value (CLV) based on customer sales data from the UCI Online Retail dataset.
 It also includes a Streamlit app for real-time prediction.

 ---